GoogleCloudPlatform/community/tutorials/gke-guestbook.md

 Your website is now running!

-### Find your external IP
+### Find your external IP address

-List the services, and look for the frontend service.
-Wait until you see an IP show up under the External IP column.
-This may take a minute.
-You can stop monitoring by pressing Ctrl+C.
+List the services:

 ```bash
 kubectl get services --watch
 ```

+Wait until you see an IP address in the `External IP` column for the `frontend` service.
+This may take a minute.
+To stop monitoring the services, press Ctrl+C.

 ### Visit the application

-Copy the IP address in EXTERNAL-IP column, and load the page in your browser.
+Copy the IP address from the `External IP` column, and load the page in your browser.

 ## Cleanup